Growthy

 What expense category are QuickBooks Payroll fees?

 The QB Payroll subscription fee ($50-$130/mo base plus $6-$11 per employee) goes to Payroll Service Fees or Legal & Professional Services on Schedule C Line 17.
 Gross wages go to Wages & Salaries on Line 26.
 Employer payroll taxes (FICA match at 7.65%, FUTA, SUTA) go to Payroll Taxes on Line 23.
 Employee withholdings (federal income tax, employee FICA, state tax) are liabilities, not expenses, and sit in Payroll Liabilities until Intuit remits them.
 Workers' comp via QB Payroll's AP Intego integration goes to Insurance on Line 15.
 No 1099-NEC to Intuit.
-Fees are generally not subject to sales tax.
+As of 2026, payroll service fees are generally not subject to sales tax in most states, though a handful (Hawaii, New Mexico, South Dakota, West Virginia) tax services more broadly; treatment varies by state and changes, so verify your state's current rule.
 The biggest mistake is lumping fees with wages.

 Key Takeaways